Second Person Point of View: Should Anyone Use It?

-This novel took the literary world by storm.
-But in the three decades since, it’s a feat that has rarely been replicated.
-And in fiction, Bright Lights is often cited as the exception that proves the rule: it’s been done already, so don’t bother, okay?
+In fact, that’s exactly the feedback Jay McInerney received when drafting Bright Lights, Big City.
+Written entirely in second person, this 1984 debut novel took the literary world by storm.
+But in the three decades since, its signature feat has rarely been replicated: indeed, it’s often cited as the exception that proves the rule — it’s been done already, so don’t bother, okay?

 In the example of Bright Lights, Big City, a level of immediacy and intimacy quickly emerges as the reader is thrust into the role of a serial cheater.

 “There is no level of interpretation or justification.
-Consider if McInerney instead opted for first-person, and we had: ‘I'm not the kind of guy who would do this, but I'm at a club…’
+Consider if McInerney instead opted for first person, and we had: ‘I'm not the kind of guy who would do this, but I'm at a club…’

-“In this instance, first-person is inviting the reader to believe what they're telling them.
-Second-person takes the ask off the table.
+“In this instance, first person is inviting the reader to believe what they're telling them.
+Second person takes the ‘ask’ off the table.
 There is no debate about what kind of person you are or if these actions happened.
 You are, and they did, and we know that because there is no functional difference between the reader and the character.”

 Reedsy editor Tricia Callahan worked on Jemisin’s book as a proofreader and sees it as a prime example of how this form can benefit a story.

-“The second-person POV brings the reader closer to the narrator, making the reading experience more intimate and less detached.
+“The second person POV brings the reader closer to the narrator, making the reading experience more intimate and less detached.
 When the narrator turns the reader into one of the characters, the story feels immediate and surrounding.”

 “It's almost as if the narrator's conscience is writing the novel, and there's a bit of self-accusation there, like, ‘You screwed this up, then you screwed up this other thing,’ and so on.“

-Unlike a straightforward first-person viewpoint, this type of narrator may have some agenda with ‘us’ — something they want to convince us of or an attitude towards us.
+Unlike a straightforward first person viewpoint, this type of narrator may have some agenda with ‘us’ — something they want to convince us of or an attitude towards us.
 Cast in the story, we feel more involved in the discourse.

 4. To reinforce the ideas that drive the story

-Here’s a piece of advice from editor Kate Angelella: “If an author wanted to try writing in second-person POV, I would encourage them to do so — so long as it's a purposeful choice.
-Is there a reason why this POV works best for your story, other than style and a desire to be Literary with a capital L?”
+Here’s a piece of advice from editor Kate Angelella: “If an author wanted to try writing in second person POV, I would encourage them to do so — so long as it's a purposeful choice.
+Is there a reason why this POV works best for your story, other than style and a desire to be literary with a capital L?”

 Author and editor Tim Major points out that this choice of POV ties with the novel’s primary theme (which is spelled out in the title).
-“The second-person perspective makes the reader complicit in the murders, experiencing them as if he or she is carrying them out, and therefore the reader is involved in a very unusual manner.”
+“The second person perspective makes the reader complicit in the murders, experiencing them as if he or she is carrying them out, and therefore the reader is involved in a very unusual manner.”

 This uncomfortable intimacy in the ‘killer’ chapters brings the reader into the headspace of the journalist — who himself is dealing with this acute sense of complicity.
-It’s interesting to note that Complicity, like The Fifth Season, uses the second person as just one of its viewpoints.

-Now that we’ve seen the effects of second person point of view, let's address the elephant in the room.
+So, there are a few of the major reasons you might want to consider writing in the second person.
+But now we’ve seen the effects of second person point of view, let's address the elephant in the room.